Created with Sketch. Created with Sketch.

 While the long-term value covers:

-• Innovation – continuous collaboration of CoP members leads to discovery of knowledge and ideas that could transform any organisation.
+• Innovation – a continuous collaboration of CoP members leads to the discovery of knowledge and ideas that could transform any organization.

 • Strategic capabilities – CoPs increase your company’s strategic capabilities through spontaneous brainstorming and knowledge sharing.